Eggeling-Lab-Microscope-Software/blob-B-gone/README.md

 - Numpy
 - Scipy
 - Matplotlib
+- Scikit-learn
+- seaborn
 - Pandas (Only for Evaluation)
 - TkInter (If on Windows)

-More precise dependencies will come once I set up the PyPi.
+More precise dependencies will come once the original article is published.
 Technically, this should run on both Windows and Linux.